 It’s also outrageously newsworthy for a digital image of a monkey to be worth $420,000.

-But NFTs hitting the ‘mainstream’ for reasons of outrage and bafflement doesn’t mean the technology is revolutionary, or that it will aid the video game industry in any way.
+But NFTs hitting the ‘mainstream’ for reasons of outrage and bafflement doesn’t mean the technology is revolutionary, or that it will aid the

 The basic principle driving companies to hitch themselves to the NFT bandwagon appears to be the same FOMO shared in The Emperor’s New Clothes, a tale written about human fallacy in the 1800s.
 It’s fair to say human nature hasn’t changed much even over centuries, but the prescience of the story is immaculate.